afaqirz67/ProjectRobo-A/README.md

 # ProjectRobo-A
 ## Introductory
-As the name for this project suggest, this robot has 6 legs, each function with 3 servos for movement.
+As the name of this project suggests, this robot has 6 legs, each function with 3 servos for movement.
 This requires us 18 servos.
-The types of servos used for this robot is
+The types of servos used for this robot are
 MG996R Servo Motor.
 The MG996R is essentially an upgraded version of the famous MG995 servo, and features upgraded shock-proofing and a redesigned PCB and IC control system that make it much more accurate than its predecessor.
-With that being said, this servo also has tail, and a head.
+With that being said, this servo also has a tail and a head.
 This makes it look much like a real ant.
-The head is capable of seeing with help of an ultrasonic sensor placed in the head.
-It's also capable of moving up and down, while moving left and right too.
+The head is capable of seeing with the help of an ultrasonic sensor placed in the head.
+It's also capable of moving up and down while moving left and right too.
 Moreover, with those movements, the head will be able to rotate itself as well.
-That adds up 3 more servos.
+That adds up to 3 more servos.
 And one final servo is needed for the tail.
 That brings up all the servos to a total of 23 servos.
-Though, the one of these servos for the head rotation unlike the other servos, is a SG90 Micro Servo Motor.
+However, one of these servos for the head rotation unlike the other servos, is an SG90 Micro Servo Motor.
 The brain for this robot is a Mega Arduino.
 The Mega Arduino would be the only one that would be able to support this many servos.
 For powering this robot, a 3S LiPo Battery.
 This battery has a voltage of around 12v.
 It's capable of powering all the servos even if they were to run all at the same time.
-However, the servos operating voltage is limited from 4.8 to 7.2V, which means that we need to use a DC-DC buck converter to convert the 12V to 5V.
-The buck converter that is used for this project can handle up to 8 amps of current.
+However, the servo operating voltage is limited from 4.8 to 7.2V, which means that we need to use a DC-DC buck converter to convert the 12V to 5V.
+The buck converter used for this project can handle up to 8 amps of current.
 For the control of this robot.
-I will be using an app to connect with a Wifi Shield.
+I will be using an app to connect with a Wi-Fi shield.
-This gives the robot to be control via an IOS device, but just to back up this idea, having a Bluetooth Module isn't a bad idea.
-Although, the Bluetooth Module would be connected with an Android device.
+This allows the robot to be controlled via an IOS device, but just to back up this idea, having a Bluetooth Module isn't a bad idea.
+However, the Bluetooth Module would be connected to an Android device.
 If not one, the other will work for sure.
 But our main goal here is to make it work with an IOS device.
 Last but not least, the body parts are going to be
 3D printed.